grierson/grierson/event-sourcing.md

 # (WIP) Event sourcing

-Below is a basic `Stateful` CRUD (update in place) banking database.
+Here is a basic `Stateful` CRUD (update in place) banking database.
-Essentially, it is a snapshot of each account's :fire:**current**:fire: balances.
+It serves as a snapshot of each account's :fire: **current** :fire: balances.

 | Id  | Name    | Balance |
 | --- | ------- | ------- |